aisamanra/s-cargot/README.md

 S-Cargot is a library for parsing and emitting S-expressions, designed to be flexible, customizable, and extensible.
 Different uses of S-expressions often understand subtly different variations on what an S-expression is.
-The goal of S-Cargot is to create as many reusable components that can be repurposed to nearly any S-expression variant.
+The goal of S-Cargot is to create several reusable components that can be repurposed to nearly any S-expression variant.

 Additionally, S-Cargot uses these to include out-of-the-box parsing and